ivanaprianto/H2NoseLib/README.md

 <h3>Thermocouple thermocouple(SCLK, CS, DO)</h3>

-"thermocouple" name it as you wish then input the SCLk, CS, and DO pins
+"thermocouple" name it as you wish then input the SCLK, CS, and DO pins